GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Discussion

 In the local Universe, super-solar iron abundances up to $\rm Fe/Fe_\odot \sim 5$ were often found in the accretion disks of AGNs based on X-ray observations \citep[e.g.,][]{jiang2019}.
 Super-solar abundance ratios of Fe/O have also been found in some local extremely metal-poor galaxies (EMPGs), which, however, have low abundance ratios of N/O at the same time \citep{kojima2021}.
 According to \citet{kojima2021} and \citet{isobe2022}, the preferred enrichment mechanism for the high Fe/O in EMPGs is by NHe and/or CCSNe from VMSs with stellar masses of $M_{*} \gtrsim 30-300~M_\odot$, which can potentially form by the infall of pristine gas or mergers of stars in dense star clusters.
 If the enrichment of Fe occurred before the enrichment of N, it could also enhance the strength of stellar winds that carry N \citep{vink2023}.

-Combining the constraints from abundance ratios of N/O, C/O, and Fe/O, the enrichment can be driven by intermediate-mass AGB stars or VMSs/SMSs in the NSC of GS\_3073 combined with Type-Ia supernovae or HNe.
-While we cannot exclude the enrichment by classical WR stars, there is no clear evidence for WR features in GS\_3073, leading to a strict time constraint for this scenario.
+Combining the constraints from abundance ratios of N/O, C/O, and Fe/O, the enrichment can be driven by intermediate-mass AGB stars, VMSs/SMSs, \redtxt{or classical WR stars} in the NSC of GS\_3073 combined with \redtxt{CCSNe (Fe-poor), or} Type-Ia supernovae or HNe \redtxt{(Fe-rich)}.